shiroyasha/blog-source/source/posts/2018-11-18-one-year-since-i-started-working-remotely.html.md

 use this opportunity to visit the gym in the morning.

 - Eat healthy and cook for yourself.
-If you enjoy cooking like I do, you can go to the local farmers market during your lunch break, pick up some fresh ingredients and prepare a healthy lunch for yourself.
+If you enjoy cooking like I do, you can go to the local farmer's market during your lunch break, pick up some fresh ingredients and prepare a healthy lunch for yourself.

 - Travel.
 When you learn all the intricacies of remote work and become comfortable with not being surrounded with colleagues, travel to some nice place for a month or two.
-I don't suggest going full digital nomad because that requires another level of skills, but a longer term visit to some country with good internet access.
+I don't suggest going full digital nomad mode, because that requires another level of skills, but a longer term visit to some country with good internet access.
 Make sure to invest in high quality equipment like a good microphone and a powerful computer, and you are ready to go.